eslager/TGIS504_Wi22/Lab2_TurfJS-instructions.md

 - Think about where the additional line(s) of code need to be placed within your existing code.
 - Since the from and to points require coordinates, think about how to get those coordinates using variables that are already named in your code.

 Finally, add a title and brief explanatory text to the map to explain what it does to a potential user of the tool you've built.
 Cite the data sources for the library and hospitals based on the links in Step 1 of these instructions.
+Ensure that the layout works well on both the mobile device simulator and on the desktop browswer view.

 ### Submission

 Submit a link to your final work on Canvas.
 Along with the URL to the live version of your final map, submit a response to the following questions.
 Your answer should be a paragraph in length (~150-200 words):

 Browse the Turf JS documentation and the different methods it makes available.
-Choose one method that is familiar to you from prior GIS work you have done with desktop GIS software, such as ArcMap or QGIS.*
+Choose one method that is familiar to you from prior GIS work you have done with desktop GIS software, such as ArcMap or QGIS.
+If you are having trouble deciding on a method to examine, I suggest Buffer.

 1. What analysis method or task/tool did you choose?
 2. How does Turf's method of accomplishing this geospatial analysis task compare to the method you learned using desktop GIS?
 Do any of the inputs, parameters, or outputs of the operation differ from what you are familiar with?
 If so, how?

-*If you are having trouble deciding on a method to examine, I suggest Buffer.

 ### Self-assessment questions and answers